 What are dissolvable stitches?
 Dissolvable stitches are a type of suture made from special materials that biological enzymes in the body will break down and absorb.

-The names absorbable sutures and regular sutures clearly indicate the difference between the two types.
+The names dissolvable stitches and regular sutures clearly indicate the difference between the two types.
 You can simply understand that dissolvable sutures will disappear within a short time after the wound has completely healed.
 Meanwhile, sutures cannot disappear on their own, so it is necessary to replace them.

 Dissolvable stitches are commonly used in suturing wounds (surgical procedures) to help speed up healing and blood clotting.